thibaudcolas/octoblog/source/_posts/2014-11-13-introducing-thib-dot-me.markdown

 <!-- more -->

-Here are the most important change with the reasoning behind them:
+Here are the most important changes with the reasoning behind them:

-- Now in english! — mandatory because I'm relocating to New Zealand.
+- Now in English! — mandatory because I'm relocating to New Zealand.
 - Domain name changed to [thib.me](https://thib.me) — shorter, better, stronger.
 - New somewhat flat design — just looks nice?
 - New content focused on my skills and projects — was desperatelly needed.